Digital Displays in Museums: Improving Engagement and Flow

 Walk into a modern museum or gallery today and you’ll notice a clear shift.
-Visitors still value artefacts, artworks and authenticity.
-But, now, visitors also expect clearer information, richer storytelling and smoother journeys through the space.
+Visitors still value artefacts, artworks and authenticity but, today, they also expect clearer information, richer storytelling and smoother journeys through the space.

 For operations teams, buyers, and curators alike, this presents a familiar challenge: